Aaniranjan-Saraf/Pathfinder-Pro/README.md

    - This program was inspired by the fascination with mazes and the joy of solving them.

-Feel free to clone the repository and contribute by adding suitable updates to enhance the Pathfiner capabilities.
+Feel free to clone the repository and contribute by adding suitable updates to enhance the Pathfinder capabilities.